 Irish Sea and Rosslare-Cherbourg routes

 Foot passengers may pre-book a kennel (all routes) or bring small pets onboard (Belfast-Cairnryan route only) if they are secured for the duration of the crossing at all times in their own pet carrier case (max. size: 80cm x 52cm x 52cm, pets cannot be taken out of the container anywhere onboard including the outer decks) - otherwise passengers will be asked to place the carrier case on the car desk in the dedicated kennel area for the duration of the crossing.
 All pets must be pre-booked as a limited number of carrier cases are allowed onboard each sailing.
 Pets are not permitted in the passenger areas onboard our Belfast-Liverpool and Rosslare-Cherbourg routes so a kennel or dog lodge must pre-booked in advance of travel.

 You can pre-book a kennel, dog lodge or your pet’s carrier case on the “Stena Plus & Onboard Extras” step of the booking process.

 Pets, other than guide, hearing or autism assistance dogs, are not permitted in the Superfast Suites.

 Guide, hearing and autism assistance dogs are welcome in all areas of the port and onboard our vessels.
 Please visit our Guest Services desk when you board in order to show the relevant documentation for your dog to allow access to all areas onboard.

 Harwich-Hook of Holland route

 If you are travelling by foot on our Harwich-Hook of Holland route, it is mandatory to book a kennel onboard for your pet, otherwise they will not be permitted to travel.
-This costs an additional £17 single per pet.
+This costs an additional £18 single per pet.
+A maximum of 5 pets per vehicle or a maximum of 3 pets per foot passenger is allowed.

 Please note: All guide and assistance dogs must have the necessary paperwork when checking in at the port and must wear the correct harnesses and jackets at all times while travelling.